Ga naar hoofdinhoud

 • Avoid using contractions (for example: use 'you will' and not 'you’ll').

-• Check your text with the B1 English language tools.
+• Check your text using the B1 English language tools.

 Tone of voice

-When writing content for our websites, letters, emails, social media posts or forms always keep the customer in mind.
+Always keep the customer in mind when writing content for our websites, forms, letters, emails or social media posts.
 Stay professional and polite.
-In English the use of 'please' and 'thank you' are more frequently used compared to Dutch and it is a sign of politeness, respect and appreciation.
+In English, the use of 'please' and 'thank you' are more frequently used than in Dutch and it is a sign of politeness, respect and appreciation.

 • Always be professional and polite.